 The Group operates in six geographic markets: Middle East and North Africa, Western Europe, Asia, North America, Latin America and others.
-The following table show the external total operating income of the major units within the Group, based on the country of domicile of the entity for the years ended 31 December 2020 and 2019:
+The following table show the external total operating income of the major units within the Group, based on the country of domicile of the entity for the years ended 31 December 2021 and 2020:

-2020 Bahrain Europe Brasil Other Total
+2021 Bahrain Europe Brasil Other Total

+Total operating income 207 118 265 264 854

+2020

 Total operating income 234 93 113 206 646

-2019 -

-Total operating income 247 115 286 217 865

-There were no revenues derived from transactions with a single external customer that amounted to 10% or more of the Group's revenue (2019: none).
+There were no revenues derived from transactions with a single external customer that amounted to 10% or more of the Group's revenue (2020: none).